starshinata/PS4-Keyboard-and-Mouse-Adapter/README.md

 ## To-do list
 * Explicit error message box for when mappings.json is missing or invalid <br> Currently it (kinda) silently fails unless you open it via a command line.
 * Create and switch between multiple mapping profiles to make configuration easy when playing multiple games <br>I am thinking of  being able to save and load mappings.json files
+* Detect when the user does have a DS4 controller plugged in ... and ask user to unplug it
 * Map multiple keys to the same button
 * option to allow mouse button remapping
 * supporting ps5 (we dont know if this works on ps5 atm)